RohanDinesh/SDRIDERTUBE/README.md

 # SDRIDERTUBE
-A simple landing page made using HTML, CSS AND Javascript
+A simple landing page made using HTML, CSS AND Javascript.